NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

 provided, a linear search is performed to find the best value for that parameter.
 When linear search is used, initially `rescorer_beta` is set to zero and the best value for `rescorer_alpha` is found, then `rescorer_alpha` is fixed with that value and another linear search is done to find the best value for `rescorer_beta`.
 If any of the of these two parameters is already specified, then search for that one is skipped.
+After each search for a parameter, the plot of WER% for different values of the parameter is also shown.

+It is recommended to first use the linear search for both parameters on a validation set by not providing any values for `--alpha` and `--beta`.
+Then check the WER curves and decide on the best values for each parameter.
+Finally, evaluate the best values on the test set.